kubernetes-sigs/gateway-api/geps/gep-4488/index.md

   BackendTLSModeClientAndServer BackendTLSMode = "ClientAndServer" )

+// Inspired by discoveryv1.EndpointPort.
+No Protocol or AppProtocol is necessary
+// since that's directly on the Backend resource.
+//
+// TODO: We probably want to use this type for EndpointSelector as well.
+// In fact, this should probably be defined by EndpointSelector and referenced
+// here.
+type BackendPort struct {
+  // Name represents the name of this port.
+All ports in a Backend must have a unique name.
+  // If the EndpointSlice is derived from a Kubernetes service, this corresponds to the Service.ports[].name.
+  // Name must either be an empty string or pass DNS_LABEL validation:
+  // * must be no more than 63 characters long.
+  // * must consist of lower case alphanumeric characters or '-'.
+  // * must start and end with an alphanumeric character.
+  // Default is empty string.
+  Name *string `json:"name,omitempty" protobuf:"bytes,1,name=name"`

+  // port represents the port number of the endpoint.
+  // If the EndpointSlice is derived from a Kubernetes service, this must be set
+  // to the service's target port.
+EndpointSlices used for other purposes may have
+  // a nil port.
+  Port PortNumber `json:"port,omitempty" protobuf:"bytes,3,opt,name=port"`
+}

 // +kubebuilder:validation:ExactlyOneOf=SelectorRef,Selector
 type EndpointSelectorBackend struct {
   // SelectorRef specifies the reference to the EndpointSelector resource that manages the EndpointSlices for this backend.